How Long To Quarantine A Sick Cat With URI

 Canned pet food in a orange plastic bowl

 A URI can make your cat's throat feel a little sore.
-It can cause their swallow to be painful, especially when eating dry food.
-So it's much better to provide them with flavorful wet food that goes down a bit easier.
+It can cause their swallowing to be painful, especially when eating dry food.

-On a similar note, wet food has a more pungent smell than dry food.
 It'll even break through a stuffed-up nose that often comes with a URI.
 Plus, wet food options have a much high water content to help with dehydration issues.

 Don't Provide Them With OTC Supplements or Medicine.

-You should never provide your cat with OTC [over-the-counter] supplements or medicine.
 It's only a good idea to medicate your cats when prescribed by a vet.
 Otherwise, it's best to let the immune system do its job.

 Clean Any Discharge from Their Eyes and Nose

 URI infections will cause discharge to leak from your cat's nose and eyes.
 Don't let those fluids linger on these areas as it's uncomfortable and highly gross.
-Instead, clean them off with a clean paper towel or tissue.

 Cleaning persian chinchilla cat's eyes with cotton pad